 The Customer Notification Letters will be sent via standard mail to the billing address of each retail electric customer per Section VI.b.ii of the Plan.
 The Program will have two versions of this letter, one for Eligible Customers and one for other customers.
+The notification envelopes and letters will be designed to be official Town communications but may be mailed by the Competitive Supplier.
 The Competitive Supplier shall bear all expenses regarding the Customer Notification Letters.